Arnona: How the Municipal Property Tax in Israel Works

 Do apartment owners need to pay Arnona on empty apartments?

-First, an empty, brand new property can be exempt from property tax for 12 months.
-Whether one purchased an apartment from a contractor or built it himself, if he is the first owner of the property and does not use it, he is entitled to a 100% discount on property tax for the first year.
+First, an empty, brand-new property can be exempt from property tax for 12 months.
+Whether one purchased an apartment from a contractor or built it himself, if he is the first owner and does not use it, he is entitled to a 100% discount on property tax for the first year.

-For apartments that are not new, there is a regulation that allows a discount for up to six months for “a property that is completely empty of any person and object, and is not being used.”
+For apartments that are not new, a regulation allows a discount for up to six months for “a property that is empty of any person and object and is not being used.”
 The discount is given only once for the entire period of ownership in the property, meaning that the same owner will not be able to employ this discount twice.
-In order to receive the two discounts described above, one must contact the municipality and fill out the relevant documents, and the municipality may conduct an audit of the property before granting the discount.
+To receive the two discounts described above, one must contact the municipality and fill out the relevant documents, and the city may conduct an audit of the property before granting the discount.

 What is meant by a “ghost apartment”?

-During the past decade, the Israeli government, together with a number of local municipalities, attempted to reduce the number of apartments that are empty most of the year (known in Israel as “ghost apartments”), by doubling the property tax on them.
-This was done after the social protest of 2011, which focused, among other things, on the high prices of apartments in Israel, as well as the high number of apartments purchased during those years by non-residents which led to an increase in the demand for apartments in Israel.
+During the past decade, the Israeli government and several local municipalities attempted to reduce the number of empty apartments most of the year (known in Israel as “ghost apartments”) by doubling the property tax on them.
+This was done after the social protest of 2011, which focused, among other things, on the high prices of apartments in Israel and the high number of apartments purchased during those years by non-residents, which led to an increase in the demand for apartments in Israel.

-In an attempt to reduce the holdings of non-residents in apartments in Israel, the government in 2013 defined a “ghost apartment” as an apartment that was not used for at least 9 months a year, and enacted a temporary provision allowing local authorities to collect double property tax from those apartments.
-In Tel Aviv, Jerusalem and Haifa, decisions were indeed made following the new law to increase the collection of ghost apartments.
-However, the implementation of the new law was deficient and in practice, the increased taxation was only imposed on a small number of apartments.
+To reduce non-residents’ holdings in apartments in Israel, the government in 2013 defined a “ghost apartment” as an apartment not used for at least 9 months a year and enacted a temporary provision allowing local authorities to collect double property tax from those apartments.
+In Tel Aviv, Jerusalem, and Haifa, decisions were made following the new law to increase the collection of ghost apartments.
+However, implementing the new law was deficient, and in practice, the increased taxation was only imposed on a small number of apartments.
 A study published by the Knesset Research Center in April 2019 found that out of a potential of about 146,000 empty apartments in Israel, double taxation was imposed on only 5% of the apartments.
-This is partly due to the difficulty of defining what a ghost apartment is, the difficulty of proving that it is indeed such, and other obstacles.
-The law was not renewed after a three-year period and is therefore no longer in effect.
+This is partly due to the difficulty of defining a ghost apartment, proving that it is indeed such, and other obstacles.
+The law was not renewed after three years and is no longer in effect.

 The contents of this article are designed to provide the reader with general information and not to serve as legal or other professional advice for a particular transaction.
 Readers are advised to obtain advice from qualified professionals prior to entering into any transaction.